JvanKatwijk/qt-dab/README.md

   * ip output: when configured the ip data - if selected - is sent to a specificied ip address (default: 127.0.0.1:8888),
   * TPEG output: when configured the data is sent to a specified ip address,
   * EPG detection and building up a time table,
-  * Supports configuration as input device:
+  * Supports as input device:
-	- Adalm Pluto,
    	- SDR DAB sticks (RTL2838U or similar),
 	- HACKRF One,
   	- Airspy, including Airspy mini,
   	- SDRplay (RSP I, RSP II, RSP Duo and RSP Dx), with separate entries for v2 and v3 library
 	- limeSDR,
+	- Adalm Pluto,
 	- Soapy (experimental, Linux only),
 	- ExtIO (expertimental, Windows only),
 	- rtl_tcp servers.
   * Always supported input from:
    	- prerecorded dump (*.raw, *.iq and *.sdr),
 	- xml format files.
-  * Clean device interface, easy to add other devices, see below.
+  * Clean device interface, easy to add other devices.
-  * Scheduling the start of channel:service pairs or operations as frame dump or audio dump, even for days ahead
+  * Scheduling the start of (channel:service) pairs or operations as frame dump or audio dump, even for days ahead.
+  * Showing the name of the transmitter received as well as the distance to the receiver and the azimuth.
+  * background services.
+Since 4.351 it is possible to run an arbitray number of DAB+ audioservices (from the current ensemble) as background service with the output sent to a file.

 Not yet or partly implemented: